 This assembly or class play is loosely based around Twelve Tasks of Hercules, taken on by a cast of phobia-prone and allergy-stricken ‘super’ heroes!
 Great playlist and great fun!

-Cast of 30 – easily adaptable up or down.
-Duration: 15 – 20 minutes (without inclusion of music suggestions)
+A cast of 30 – easily adaptable up or down.
+Duration: 15 – 20 minutes (without the inclusion of music suggestions)

 Superheroes Assembly.
 Sample Text: